 Price says she wants to collaborate with faculty across the Boston College School of Social Work, including sociologists and epidemiologists who could help her expand the scope of her research.

 “I’m really excited to work collaboratively with researchers who have studied the world in slightly different ways than I have as a psychologist,” says Price.
 “Together I hope we’ll be able to create really important and impactful work that is interdisciplinary and nuanced.”

 She plans to teach “Cognitive Behavioral Therapy” this fall.
-She says she’ll check in with her students individually and ask them to evaluate the course midway through the semester.
+Midway through the semester, she says she’ll check in with her students individually and ask them to evaluate the course.